-- (iv) Adopting financial policies and approving budgets by major categories. $\underline{8}/$ - (v) Adopting policies and procedures for the acquisition, protection and distribution of rights in inventions and data consistent with Article 8 of the Operating Agreement.
+- (iv) Adopting financial policies and approving budgets by major categories.
+8/ - (v) Adopting policies and procedures for the acquisition, protection and distribution of rights in inventions and data consistent with Article 8 of the Operating Agreement.
 9/ - (vi) Adopting criteria and procedures for approval of earth stations for access to the INTELSAT space segment, for verification and monitoring of performance characteristics of earth stations having access, and for coordination of such earth station access to and use of the INTELSAT space segment.
 10/ - (vii) Adopting terms and conditions governing the allotment of INTELSAT space segment capacity. - (viii) Taking such actions as may be appropriate in accordance with the provisions of Article IX with respect to the increase of the net contribution.
-11/ - (b) The Board of Governors is authorized to recommend a new Manager to the Assembly.
-12/ - (c) The Board of Governors may, if and when it deems appropriate, establish relationships with other organizations.
+11/ - (b) The Board of Governors shall enter into a fixed term contract with the Manager and at the termination of any contract period enter into a further contract with the then existing Manager or make recommendations to the Assembly for the substitution of a new specifically named entity to perform the functions of the Manager.
+12/